dmbarbour/wikilon/docs/AwelonLang.md

 The `fork` operation specifies a 'one-off' operation to attempt in unspecified order upon commit.
 This is intended for use in read-fork patterns, where the operation may be repeated until a variable observed by the parent transaction changes.
 With recursive use of read-fork, we can form a tree with read-write loops at the leaves, expand a single bot into multiple component bots.
 This supports task-concurrency, multi-stage programming, and convenient packaging of behaviors.
 (If used from a read-write transaction, we can simply reject the transaction.)

-We might further extend this API to control or optimize dataflow using specialized variable models, read-only or write-only variables, write-once variables, specialized channels, and so on.
-We might also simplify memory management via attached destructors or 'weak refs' for GC.
-But there's no rush.

 Bots are installed by simply defining `app-*` words in the dictionary.
 This ensures that the set of active behaviors in an Awelon system is easily discovered, managed, and extended.
 In the general case, we can modify bot definitions at runtime, which supports live programming, continuous deployment, and system administration.

 ### Effectful Environment